-The Arena FINCOs are principally comprised of AFHC and AOC.
-Investments held by all of the Arena FINCOs are derived from essentially the same pool of fundamentals-based, asset-oriented credit investment opportunities.
-Arena Investor's investment strategy, investment process, and risk management are outlined below under "Current Investments - Arena Group - Strategy".
-Arena Group has established a methodology to allocate investment opportunities between the respective entities in a manner consistent with each entity's investment mandate.
-See "Current Investments - Arena Group - Strategy - Allocation Methodology" for a summary overview of the allocation methodology.
+The Arena FINCOs are comprised of AF and AOC.
+Investments held by the Arena FINCOs are derived from essentially the same pool of fundamentals-based, asset-oriented credit investment opportunities.
+Arena Investor's investment strategy, investment process, and risk management are outlined below under "Current Investments - Arena - Strategy".
+Arena has established a methodology to allocate investment opportunities between the respective entities in a manner consistent with each entity's investment mandate.
+See "Current Investments - Arena - Strategy" for a summary overview of the allocation methodology.

-(a) AFHC - AFHC, a subsidiary of Westaim, is a Delaware limited liability company that uses the funds that it receives from Westaim to acquire credit investments and other securities from AOC or other third parties at their fair market value.
-AFHC does not have a target range of investment; the size of the credit investments and other securities acquired from AOC or other third parties depends on, among other things, any diversification requirements which may be imposed by any lender as well as the investment policy of AFHC.
-In the absence of such requirements, AFHC will not be subject to concentration limitations but management of AFHC will instead use its best judgment as to what is prudent in the circumstances.
-AFHC has a two member board of directors consisting of Glenn G. MacNeil, CFO of Westaim and Joseph A. Schenk, an independent director.
+(a) AF - AF is a limited liability company formed under the laws of Delaware.
+AFHC, a wholly-owned Delaware subsidiary of Westaim, is currently the sole member of AF.
+AF acquires credit investments and other securities from AOC or other third parties at their fair market value.
+AF does not have a target range of investment; the size of the credit investments and other securities acquired from AOC or other third parties depends on, among other things, any diversification requirements which may be imposed by any lender as well as the investment policy of AFHC.
+In the absence of such requirements, AF will not be subject to concentration limitations but management of AF will instead use its best judgment as to what is prudent in the circumstances.
+AF has a two member board of directors consisting of Glenn G. MacNeil, CFO of Westaim and Joseph A. Schenk, an independent director.

-Before acquiring any investment, AFHC reviews the nature of the investment, including the creditworthiness of the borrower, the nature and extent of any collateral and the expected return on the investment.
-AFHC acquires investments based on its assessment of the fair market value of the investments at the time of purchase.
+Before acquiring any investment, AF reviews the nature of the investment, including the credit-worthiness of the borrower, the nature and extent of any collateral and the expected return on the investment.
+AF acquires investments based on its assessment of the fair market value of the investments at the time of purchase.
 If an investment is to be acquired from AOC, such acquisition is reviewed and approved by a person or committee that is independent of each of AOC and Westaim that has knowledge of fundamentals-based, asset oriented credit investments.
-AFHC's primary revenue consists of interest income, dividend income and/or fees earned on the investments that it acquires.
-The operating results of AFHC also include any gain (loss) on its investments.
+AF's primary revenue consists of interest income, dividend income and/or fees earned on the investments that it acquires.
+The operating results of AF also include any gain (loss) on its investments.